pulibrary/command_line_curriculum/environment.md

 Use the manual or any online tools from the [last section](login.md) to determine what the results mean.

-Let's find out what how long our system has been running.
+Let's find out how long our system has been running.
 This used to be a source of pride for many a system administrator:

 ```zsh
 uptime